hitfuture/Getting-Cleaning-Data-ProjectAssignment/README.md

             download.date<-date()

     }

-This repo explains how all of the scripts work and how they are connected.

 Information about the column names from the data set created in the study.
 [feature\_info.txt](data/UCI-HAR/feature_info.txt "Describes the feature names that were collected in the original study")